minjoong507/BM-DETR/README.md

 The reproduced performance may differ slightly from the performance reported in the paper.

-More pre-trained model coming soon, so stay tuned!
+More pre-trained models coming soon, so stay tuned!

 ### Training